Skip to content

 Cash flow Lumpy Recurring

 The strategic point: a T65 system smooths your revenue and lets you build a real relationship before the Initial Enrollment Period (IEP) even opens.
+It also changes the job your AEP marketing calendar has to do — Q4 becomes a conversion window for relationships you already built instead of a cold-start scramble.
 That’s harder for a competitor to interrupt than a last-minute mailer.

 1. 6 months out — first awareness touch.
 Educational, no plan pitch.
 Get on the radar before competitors do.